LucianoPolit/Leash/README.md

 #### Failure

-Basically, the purpose of this `Interceptor` is to intercept when `Alamofire` retrieves an error.
-A simple example could be:
+**Handling Request Errors Gracefully**

+The Failure Interceptor steps in when `Alamofire` encounters an error.
+Consider this example:

+**ErrorValidator**: A simple but essential interceptor that checks for specific error conditions and modifies or handles them accordingly.

 ```swift
 class ErrorValidator: FailureInterceptor {